It’s different. It’s fun. It’s weird.

 Is it easy to ride?

-It’s not the same as riding a regular bike and most people will take a few hours of practice before they feel comfortable riding.
+It’s not the same as riding a regular bike and most people will take at least 15 mins of practice before they feel comfortable and a few hours before they are riding in traffic.

 Is this a polished consumer device ready for my upcoming triathlon?